 American Fork is a medium-sized city located in the state of Utah.
 With a population of 18,634 people and eight constituent neighborhoods, American Fork is the 31st largest community in Utah.

 Housing costs in American Fork are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Utah.

 Also of interest is that American Fork has more people living here who work in computers and math than 95% of the places in the US.

+American Fork is a somewhat ethnically-diverse city.
 The people who call American Fork home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of American Fork residents report their race to be White, followed by Asian.
-Important ancestries of people in American Fork include German, Danish, Scottish, and Swedish.
+The greatest number of American Fork residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in American Fork include English, European, German, Irish, and Danish.